 Our deep carpeting cleaning also does the trick

 If you have the time and are willing to put in the manual work, then you can solve this problem on your own.
 But keep in mind that we can lend you a helping hand, especially if it’s high time to give your carpeting a comprehensive wash.
-We perform professional hot water extraction that quickly dissolves the accumulated grime and removes it almost immediately along with 95% of the moisture.
+We perform professional hot water extraction which is the best and most efficient way to clean dirty carpet edges.
+Hot water extraction, commonly known as steam cleaning, quickly dissolves the accumulated grime and removes it almost immediately along with 95% of the moisture.
 In addition, we can treat your carpets and rugs with stain protection product to prolong the result.

 Please note that you need to solve the ventilation problem of the room.
 Otherwise, the dark spots will appear once again.